Golden retriever wearing a military style service dog vest.

 • Temperament and stress recovery

-• Learning style and responsiveness
+• Learning style and responsiveness to positive training

 • Comfort with handling and unfamiliar environments